ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### solve(wait=False)

-Convenience function to directly solve the current model
+Convenience function to directly solve the current model.

 * **Parameters:**
-  - wait: Wait until solver process finishes computation
+  - wait: Wait until solver process finishes computation.

 <a id="compolyx.Model.solver"></a>

 #### *property* solver

-Solver instance
+Solver instance.

 <a id="compolyx.Model.unit_system"></a>

 #### *property* unit_system

 Create a unit system and assign it to the model.
-Unit system types are: si,mks,cgs,umks,mpa,bft,bin,undefined
+Unit system types are: si,mks,cgs,umks,mpa,bft,bin,undefined.

 <a id="compolyx.Model.update"></a>

 #### update(objects='all', relations_only=False)

-Main update function
+Main update function.

 * **Parameters:**
   - objects: List of objects to update.